Anolini Pasta: the ultimate guide to Parma's iconic dish

 Conclusion

-Whether you're tasting them in a countryside trattoria, or learning to make them in a Parma cooking class, anolini is a dish that will stay with you.
+Whether you're tasting them in a countryside trattoria or watching the "sfoglina" (pasta maker) seal them one by one, anolini is a dish that stays with you long after the bowl is empty.

-So next time you're dreaming of Italy, think beyond carbonara and lasagna.
+So next time you're dreaming of Italy, think beyond carbonara.

-Think anolini—and prepare to fall in love with every bite.
+Think anolini—and prepare to fall in love with the most authentic flavor of the Food Valley.

 Related post